 - Vitamin E oil

-A well moisturized skin helps prevent the dreaded beardruff and that’s what happens when you apply this stuff to your beard regularly.
+A well-moisturized skin helps prevent the dreaded beardruff.
+And that’s what happens when you apply this stuff to your beard regularly.

-Other components of this beard oil like grape seed, olive, rice bran and meadow-form seed oil all help with skin and beard health.
+Other components of this beard oil like grapeseed, olive, rice bran, and meadow-form seed oil all help with skin and beard health.

 - The stainless steel flask packaging is novel and lends itself to travel

-- Nice scent and good duration
+- Lovely scent and good duration

 - A bit expensive

 Wisdom Beard Oil has been in business since 2012 and is made in the USA by CanYouHandlebar Co.
 They have many other products to choose from.

 Check out their website for great videos featuring bearding tips at https://www.canyouhandlebar.com